Andrew E. Unsworth

-Andrew Emerson Unsworth (born 1970) is an American organist who has served an organist for the Salt Lake Tabernacle since 2007, which includes being an organist for the Tabernacle Choir at Temple Square, which is the principal resident musical organization there.
+Andrew Emerson Unsworth (born 1970) is an American organist who has served as an organist for the Salt Lake Tabernacle since 2007, which includes being an organist for the Tabernacle Choir at Temple Square, which is the principal resident musical organization there.

 Unsworth holds a bachelor's degree in organ performance and pedagogy from Brigham Young University, as well as master's and doctoral degrees from Duke University.
 From 2001 to 2006 he was the organist for the Cathedral of the Madeleine in Salt Lake City.
 Prior to becoming a Tabernacle organist, Unsworth was an assistant professor of music history and organ at Stephen F. Austin State University.

 He married Alison Giauque and they are the parents of five children.
 He is a member of the Church of Jesus Christ of Latter-day Saints, and was a missionary in the church's England London Mission.